Meteorite: Chemistry

 are building blocks of DNA and RNA, the genetic code of all life on Earth.
 These compounds have also occurred spontaneously in laboratory settings emulating conditions in outer space.

+Sources of meteorites found on Earth

+Until recently, the source of only about 6% of meteorites had been traced to their sources: the Moon, Mars, and asteroid Vesta.
+Approximately 70% of meteorites found on Earth now appear to originate from break-ups of three asteroids.

 Weathering

 Most meteorites date from the early Solar System and are by far the oldest extant material on Earth.
 Analysis of terrestrial weathering due to water, salt, oxygen, etc. is used to quantify the degree of alteration that a meteorite has experienced.
 Several qualitative weathering indices have been applied to Antarctic and desertic samples.

 The most commonly employed weathering scale, used for ordinary chondrites, ranges from W0 (pristine state) to W6 (heavy alteration).

 Fossil meteorites

 "Fossil" meteorites are sometimes discovered by geologists.
 They represent the highly weathered remains of meteorites that fell to Earth in the remote past and were preserved in sedimentary deposits sufficiently well that they can be recognized through mineralogical and geochemical studies.
 The Thorsberg limestone quarry in Sweden has produced an anomalously large number – exceeding one hundred – fossil meteorites from the Ordovician, nearly all of which are highly weathered L-chondrites that still resemble the original meteorite under a petrographic microscope, but which have had their original material almost entirely replaced by terrestrial secondary mineralization.
 The extraterrestrial provenance was demonstrated in part through isotopic analysis of relict spinel grains, a mineral that is common in meteorites, is insoluble in water, and is able to persist chemically unchanged in the terrestrial weathering environment.
 Scientists believe that these meteorites, which have all also been found in Russia and China, all originated from the same source, a collision that occurred somewhere between Jupiter and Mars.
 One of these fossil meteorites, dubbed Österplana 065, appears to represent a distinct type of meteorite that is "extinct" in the sense that it is no longer falling to Earth, the parent body having already been completely depleted from the reservoir of near-Earth objects.